palomachain/pigeon/README.md

 	- validator-address
 	  - a bit redundant, but it's **your** validator's address.
 	- gas-adustment:
 	  - gas multiplier.
-The Sparrow will estimate the gas to run a TX and then it will multiply it with gas-adjustment (if it's a positive number)
+The pigeon will estimate the gas to run a TX and then it will multiply it with gas-adjustment (if it's a positive number)
  - for evm -> ropsten:
     - base-rpc-url
 	  - this one is my private url but you are more than welcome to provide your own
 	  - you can also change this to the mainnet if you want to
 	- keyring-pass-env-name: as as above for paloma.
 	- signing-key
-	  - address of the key from the keyring used to sign and send TXs to EVM network (one that you got when running `sparrow evm keys generate-new` from the install section)
+	  - address of the key from the keyring used to sign and send TXs to EVM network (one that you got when running `pigeon evm keys generate-new` from the install section)
 	- keyring-dir:
 	  - a directory where keys to communicate with the EVM network is stored

-Once you are done setting this up, you can take the config and put it here `~/.sparrow/config.yaml`.
+Once you are done setting this up, you can take the config and put it here `~/.pigeon/config.yaml`.

 A careful reader might notice that there can be as many EVM networks as you wish.
 That is true, but at the moment of writing this, only the first one will be used.